Clackamas Community College

 This course focuses on advanced word processing features using the latest version of Microsoft Word.
 Topics include using tables, merging form letters and data source files, desktop publishing, large document capabilities including master documents and indexes, and linking and embedding objects between Office applications.

-Prerequisites: CS-120 or placement into CS-135W
+Prerequisites: CS-120 or higher or BA-131 or placement into CS-135W

 CS-140 Introduction to Operating Systems